TanishqGupta1234/LearnJs_Scrimba/README.md

 # LearnJs_Scrimba
-My leaning of Javasciprt from Simba
+My leaning of Javasciprt from Scrimba